null

 Fractionated Coconut Oil: Creation, Uses and Benefits

-Published by N-Essentials Team on 27th Aug 2020
+Published by N-Essentials Team on 4th Mar 2023

 Coconut is known in the tropics as the miracle tree, and for good reasons.
 Every part of this tree, from the leaves to the roots, can be harvested and utilised for a wide range of applications.
-Its roots are boiled to make medicine and tonic, the leaves weaved to make roofs and food wraps, the shell burnt to produce activated charcoal, and much more.
+Its roots are boiled to make medicine and tonic, the leaves are weaved to make roofs and food wraps, the shell burnt to produce activated charcoal, and much more.

 One product from coconut that has been taking the pharmaceutical and cosmetic industry by storm for years now is its oil.
-Considered one of the best carrier oils for essential oilscoconut oil exhibits amazing properties, capturing the interest of experts from various scientific fields.
+Considered one of the best carrier oils for essential oilscoconut oil exhibits amazing properties and can be utilised for a wide range of purposes.

 What is fractionated coconut oil?